ibrahimbutt/direwolf-arch-rice/steps.md

 ## Installing Arch Linux
 If you already have Arch installed, install i3 and URXVT: `sudo pacman -S i3 rxvt-unicode`.

-If you do not have Arch installed, you can follow the installation guide or use Arch-Anywhere.
+If you do not have Arch installed, you can follow the [installation guide ](https://wiki.archlinux.org/index.php/installation_guide)or use [Arch-Anywhere](https://arch-anywhere.org/download/).
 Either way, use netctl for managing your wireless connection.
 If you use Arch-Anywhere, I will assume you selected i3 and rxvt-unicode during installation.

 ## First Boot/Log-In

 You will be prompted to select the windows or alt key as a modifier.
 The modifer key is used for controlling the window manager.
 After this, select yes to creating a config file.

 Open the terminal by pressing mod+enter, then run `sudo wifi-menu` to create a wireless profile and remember its name.
 Then run `sudo netctl enable <profile_name>`.
-This automatically conects you to wifi on each boot.
+This automatically connects you to wifi on each boot.
 Now run `reboot`.

 If you installed a login manager, make sure to select i3 as the desktop enviorment.
 For example, the gnome login manager has a small settings/cog icon that lets you do so.